 Fascinating things keep happening.
 They probably always did, but now you’re an awake witness.

 A year ago, I stayed up until dawn to write you a love letter, actively experiencing the emotion with each keystroke.
 I was gushing with a love for words, the devotion to my blog, and if ever so briefly, for all my co-habitants on the good earth.
-And then there was you, the reader — a vague collective, yet made up of distinct mosaic pieces of your personalities.
+And then there was you, the reader — a vague collective, yet made up of the distinct mosaic pieces of your personalities.
 I loved you then and I love you now.
-I know this because in spite of sparks ricocheting in my head on the occasions I wanted to rush back to tell you a story during the past four months, this love day is what’s finally compelled me.
+I know this because in spite of sparks ricocheting in my head during the past four months on the occasions I wanted to (but didn’t) rush back to tell you a story, this love day is what’s compelled me to actually do it.

 It is Saturday, brunch time, downright balmy, and my love is occupying himself with reading at the kitchen table while I finish “work.”
 You can hear about him some other time.
 Today I did not fire up any of my hard drives containing footage my hands ache to edit every morning.
 I know well the daylong fall through these editing holes, so on this sunny love day, it’s crucial not to turn on a hard drive.

 “That’s my Valentine’s Day present to you,” I told him.

 His Valentine’s gift to me was a flock of wild green parrots appropriating the skies of east Los Angeles.

 You see, one late day while driving, I pointed to a massive flock of birds — the ordinary sort you’d expect in a city sky — mid-flight in formation.
 I was mesmerized as their undersides glowed white when the low sun hit their angling turns.
 It was then that my love brought up the wild parrots of the east side for the first time.
 I had never known of them, so my head filled with fantasies of forging to the artsy east in search of the emerald flock.

 But this morning, he enchanted my mind once more with their surreal existence.